UNOsan118/Future-Engineers-2023/README.md

 Engineering materials [National Institute of Technology, Ishikawa College]
 ====
 This repository contains materials for participating in WRO Future Engineers2023.
+Please note that the content is organized into multiple directories to maintain readability.

 ## Team members.